aarontran/g309.2-0.6/Notes.md

 * SNR fitting with (crude) straight background subtraction
   - Fitting progression
   - Investigate fit discrepancy w.r.t 2016 Jan 07 bkg-sub fits
+  - Investigate why bkg subtraction fits are so bad
 * Images to accompany notes
+* Notes from Pat meeting, Tues Jan 12

 (+) indicates sections with fit numbers used in downstream fits (currently by hand-copying, though this could be improved)